 We reserve the right to anonymise (modify to render anonymous) any data collected from you.
 Once rendered anonymous this data may be used by us to support research activities, provided that your identity is kept anonymous at all times and cannot be derived from the anonymised data.
 Also, summaries of anonymous Personal Data (for example average scores of all course participants on questionnaires) will be used to improve the course, and may be used in publications or on the website to indicate the effectiveness of the course.
 This anonymous data will consist solely of summary information and will not include any personal information that can be used to identify participants of the course.
 Your participation with the course implies consent for the use of summary data in this way.

-The course is marketed and defined as suitable for adults looking to improve their chronic pain self-management.
+The course is marketed and defined as suitable for adults looking to improve their mental health.
 We do not knowingly collect data relating to minors.
 If we become aware of a minor registering on the course, they are informed and their account is closed with related data erased.

 We use strictly essential secure 'session' cookies to enable the identification of users so that they can login and use the course securely.
 A session cookie expires when you close your browser.
 The cookies do not contain any personally identifiable data.

-Additionally, we make use of non-essential Google Analytics cookies to analyse user behaviours and so improve the functionality of our website.
-Google Analytics is a web analytics service provided by Google that tracks and reports on traffic that passes through our website.
+Additionally, we make use of non-essential Google Analytics cookies to analyse user behaviours and so improve the functionality of our web pages.

 5. Sharing your personal data

-If you accept our non-essential Google Analytics cookies when you visit our website, then your data about visits and navigation of the website is shared with Google in the USA.
+If you accept our non-essential Google Analytics cookies when you visit our web pages, then your data about visits and navigation of the website is shared with Google.

 6. Our legal basis for processing your data